subshegde/adb-devices/README.md

 # adb-devices
-Devices which has steps to install and connect to the adb device ( Zebra Device )
+Which has steps to install and connect to the adb device ( Zebra Device )